-Fortunately, federal student loans don’t require a cosigner to qualify.
+Fortunately, federal student loan options don’t require a cosigner to qualify.
 However, it can be challenging to get approved for private loans with no cosigner.
 This article will cover how to apply for student loans and pay for college when you don’t have the option of using a cosigner.

-The Department of Education offers federal student loans, and the good news is, you don’t need a cosigner to apply.
+The Department of Education offers direct loans, and the good news is, you don’t need a cosigner to apply.
 You should always apply for federal student loans first because they come with lower interest rates and more favorable loan terms than private loans.
-Plus, their repayment plans provide a lot more flexibility such as income-driven repayment plans, forbearance, and deferment, and student forgiveness programs.
+Plus, their repayment plans provide a lot more flexibility such as income-driven repayment plans, forbearance, deferment, and student forgiveness programs.

 To apply, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 If you’re applying as a dependent student, you’ll need your parents’ help to complete the application.
 If you’re applying independently, you can complete the form on your own.